 Being panhandled can be perplexing.
-Most of us don't want to turn a deaf ear to someone who truly needs help.
+Most of us want to help someone who truly needs it.
 At the same time, we worry about whether the money we give to a panhandler will simply be used to buy drugs or alcohol.

 Listed below are a few sugguestions to consider when encountering panhandlers.